-2. Regulation Risk
+2. Regulation risk

 The financial services business is subject to extensive regulation in Canada, the US, the UK and elsewhere.
-Compliance with many of the regulations applicable to Canaccord involves a number of risks, particularly in areas where applicable regulations may be subject to interpretation.
-In the event of non-compliance with applicable regulation securities regulators, the Investment Industry Regulatory Organization of Canada (IIROC), the Financial Industry Regulatory Authority (FINRA), the Financial Conduct Authority (FCA) and other authorities may institute administrative or judicial proceedings that may result in censure, fines, civil penalties, issuance of cease-and-desist orders, deregistration or suspension, loss of status as a Nomad, suspension or disqualification of the investment dealer's officers or employees, or other adverse consequences.
-The imposition of any such penalties or orders on Canaccord could have a material adverse effect on its operating results and financial condition.
+Compliance with many of the regulations applicable to Canaccord Genuity Group involves a number of risks, particularly in areas where applicable regulations may be subject to interpretation.
+In the event of non-compliance with applicable regulation, securities regulators such as the Investment Industry Regulatory Organization of Canada (IIROC), the Financial Industry Regulatory Authority (FINRA), the Financial Conduct Authority (FCA) and other authorities may institute administrative or judicial proceedings that may result in censure, fines, civil penalties, issuance of cease-and-desist orders, deregistration or suspension, loss of status as a Nomad, suspension or disqualification of the investment dealer's officers or employees, or other adverse consequences.
+The imposition of any such penalties or orders on Canaccord Genuity Group could have a material adverse effect on its operating results and financial condition.

 Additional regulation, changes in existing laws and rules, or changes in interpretations or enforcement of existing laws and rules often directly affect the method of operation and profitability of securities firms.
-Canaccord cannot predict the effect any such changes might have.
-Furthermore, Canaccord's business may be materially affected not only by regulations applicable to Canaccord as a financial market intermediary, but also by regulations of general application.
-For example, Canaccord's revenue in a given time period could be adversely affected by, among other things, proposed tax legislation, changes to competition policy and other governmental regulations and policies.
+Canaccord Genuity Group cannot predict the effect any such changes might have.
+Furthermore, Canaccord Genuity Group's business may be materially affected not only by regulations applicable to Canaccord Genuity Group as a financial market intermediary, but also by regulations of general application.
+For example, Canaccord Genuity Group's revenue in a given time period could be adversely affected by, among other things, proposed tax legislation, changes to competition policy and other governmental regulations and policies.

-Canaccord's ability to comply with all applicable laws and regulations is dependent on the creation, implementation and maintenance of effective compliance systems, policies and procedures and on its ability to hire and retain qualified compliance personnel.
+Canaccord Genuity Group's ability to comply with all applicable laws and regulations is dependent on the creation, implementation and maintenance of effective compliance systems, policies and procedures and on its ability to hire and retain qualified compliance personnel.

-3. Risk from Changes in Market Volume, Prices or Liquidity
+3. Risk from changes in market volume, prices or liquidity

-Canaccord's revenue may decrease in the event of a decline in market volume, prices or liquidity.
+Canaccord Genuity Group's revenue may decrease in the event of a decline in market volume, prices or liquidity.
 Declines in the volume of securities transactions and in market liquidity generally result in lower revenue from trading activities and commissions.
-Lower price levels of securities may also result in a decreased volume of underwriting transactions and could cause a reduction in revenue from corporate finance activities as well as losses from declines in the market value of securities held in trading, investment and underwriting positions, reduced Canaccord Genuity Wealth Management fees, and withdrawals of assets under management.
+Lower price levels of securities may also result in a decreased volume of underwriting transactions and could cause a reduction in revenue from corporate finance activities as well as losses from declines in the market value of securities held in trading, investment and underwriting positions, a reduction in Canaccord Genuity Wealth Management fees, and a reduction in assets under management, either as a result of a decrease in market prices and/or the withdrawal of funds by clients.
 Sudden sharp declines in market values of securities can result in illiquid markets and the failure of issuers and counterparties to perform their obligations, as well as increases in claims and litigation.
-In such markets, Canaccord may also experience declining revenue or losses in its principal trading and market-making activities.
+In such markets, Canaccord Genuity Group may also experience declining revenue or losses in its principal trading and market-making activities.

-4. Risk from Changes in Global Economic, Political or Market Conditions
+4. Risk from changes in global economic, political or market conditions